 Nelsons is leading major orchestral tours worldwide and he embarks on his first European summer festival tour with the BSO in summer 2015, with performances in cities including Salzburg, Lucerne, London and Paris.
 Nelsons made his debut in Japan, on tour with Wiener Philharmoniker, and returned to tour Japan and the Far East with the CBSO in November 2013.

+Over the next few seasons, he will continue collaborations with Berliner Philharmoniker, Wiener Philharmoniker, Het Koninklijk Concertgebouworkest, Lucerne Festival Orchestra, Gewandhausorchester Leipzig, Symphonieorchester des Bayerischen Rundfunks and Philharmonia Orchestra.
 Andris Nelsons is a regular guest at Royal Opera House Covent Garden, Wiener Staatsoper and the Metropolitan Opera New York.
-In summer 2014 he returns to Bayreuther Festspiele as Musical Director for Lohengrin, in a production directed by Hans Neuenfels, which Nelsons premiered in Bayreuth in 2010.
+In summer 2016, he returns to Bayreuther Festspiele as Musical Director for Parsifal, in a new production directed by Uwe Eric Laufenberg.